VictortheWhite/ColorfulVoice/ActivityDesign.md

 # ACTIVITY 0
+ This activity is used to welcome the users

 # ACTIVITY 1
 	StartWindow & Recording Window
 		This window is the first Window while the app starts and the window that records the user's voice once the record button is clicked
 * A circle to be cliked on to start recording (STAYS IN THE SAME WINDOW)
 * Images that used to beatify the whole scene
   * Color changes (randomly or according to the voice of the user)
   * Some bubles or some sorts of effects
 * The voice should be recorded once started